gatsbyjs/gatsby/docs/blog/2017-03-03-gatsbygram-case-study/index.md

 ### Gatsby is simple

+convention > configuration.
+Preconfigured so optimized dev/production builds for most websites with easy hooks to customize for your needs.

+Declarative data fetching.
+Don't worry about setting up custom scripted image processing.

+For Gatsbygram, generates over *1000* thumbnails for responsive images without *any* custom scripting.
+Instead each component can specify exactly how it wants its data processed.

 Gatsby combines React, Webpack, and an innovative declarative data processing layer so you don't waste time with painful or time-consuming configuration and data processing scripting.